christophgysin/pasystray/README.md

 If pasystray icon is not displayed in your Unity system tray, you will have to whitelist it.
 Read this for instructions: http://askubuntu.com/questions/30742/how-do-i-access-and-enable-more-icons-to-be-in-the-system-tray

+For ubuntu 13.04 and above, AppIndicator is mandatory.
+Unfortunatly, the ctrl-click/ctrl-scroll bindings don't work with AppIndicator.